Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

 and that

-\begin{lemma} If $f:M\to N$ is a weak metrically $K$-quasiregular mapping, then
+\begin{lemma} If $f:M\to N$ is a weak metrically $H$-quasiregular mapping, then

-for a.e. $x_0\in M$. \end{lemma} \begin{proof} This follows from~\cite[Proofs of Lemma~5.15 and Theorem 5.16]{flp14}.
-The only difference one has to notice is that the definition of a $K$-quasiregular mapping in~\cite{flp14} is stronger than the one used in this paper, namely the branch set and its image are assumed to have zero measure.
-However, the proofs of Lemma~5.15 and Theorem 5.16 there only use the fact that at a.e. $x_0\in M$, $f$ is $P$-differentiable and the $P$-differential $Df(x_0)$ is a Carnot group isomorphism, which is provided by Theorem~\ref{thm:differentiability of QR map}. \end{proof}
+for almost every $x_0\in M$. \end{lemma} \begin{proof} This follows from~\cite[Proofs of Lemma~5.15 and Theorem 5.16]{flp14}.
+The only difference one has to notice is that the definition of a metrically $H$-quasiregular mapping in~\cite{flp14} is stronger than the one used in this paper, namely the branch set and its image are assumed to have zero measure.
+However, the proofs of Lemma~5.15 and Theorem 5.16 there only use the fact that at almost every $x_0\in M$, $f$ is $P$-differentiable and the $P$-differential $Df(x_0)$ is a Carnot group isomorphism, which is provided by Theorem~\ref{thm:differentiability of QR map}. \end{proof}

 It is a well-known fact that if $f:\bR^n\to \bR^n$ is differentiable at $x_0$, then